Health Services

 • When you take your sick child to the doctor provide a note to the nurse stating that your child is well enough to return to school.
 If antibiotics are prescribed keep your child home until 24 hours after the first dose of the medicine.
 See the section below: Medications at School.
 The nurse cannot give your child medicine without a written statement from a healthcare provider!

-• Students may return to school when they have been fever – free for 24 hours without the use of fever reducing medication and their symptoms are improving.
+• Students may return to school when they have been fever-free for 24 hours without the use of fever-reducing medication, and their symptoms have improved.

 The following communicable diseases should be reported to the office: